HomeMarketingHow to Market on a Tiny Budget

 Use templates for everything.
 Email templates, social media post templates, response templates.
 You’re not being lazy; you’re being efficient.
 Customise the 20% that matters, keep the 80% that doesn’t.

 Set strict time limits.
 Give yourself one hour for that blog post, 30 minutes for social media scheduling.
-Parkinson’s Law is real – work expands to fill the time available.
+Parkinson’s Law is real: work expands to fill the time available.
 Constrain the time, and you’ll be amazed what you accomplish.

 Reality Check: You can’t do everything, and that’s okay.
 Better to excel at two marketing channels than fail at ten.
 Choose wisely and commit fully.

-So where do you go from here?
 You’ve got the strategies, the tools, and hopefully the confidence to market effectively on a shoestring budget.

 Start with one strategy from this guide.
 Just one.
 Master it, see results, then add another.
 Marketing on a tiny budget isn’t about doing everything; it’s about doing the right things consistently.

 Track everything, test constantly, and don’t be afraid to kill what’s not working.
-Your budget is too precious to waste on vanity metrics or strategies that don’t drive real business results.
+Your budget is too precious to waste on vanity metrics or strategies that don’t drive real results.

 The businesses that succeed with small budgets share one trait: they take action.
-They don’t wait for the perfect strategy or bigger budget.
+They don’t wait for the perfect strategy or a bigger budget.
 They start where they are, with what they have, and they improve as they go.

 What’s your first move going to be?